kiboschool/course-team-software-project/src/lessons/sprint-reports.md

 ## Submission

-One person from your team should submit the weekly sprint report in Gradescope. _Every team member_ should submit a screenshot your answers in Woolf.
+One person from your team should submit the weekly sprint report in Gradescope. _Every team member_ should submit the document in Woolf.